 Also of interest is that Kenmore has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 25.69% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in Kenmore use a private automobile to get to work.
 But notably, a substantial number of Kenmore‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The per capita income in Kenmore in 2022 was $67,261, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $269,044 for a family of four.
+The per capita income in Kenmore in 2022 was $70,195, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $280,780 for a family of four.
+However, Kenmore contains both very wealthy and poor people as well.

 Kenmore is an extremely ethnically-diverse city.
 The people who call Kenmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenmore residents report their race to be White, followed by Asian.
+Kenmore also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.68% of the city’s residents.
 Important ancestries of people in Kenmore include German, English, Irish, Norwegian, and European.

 The most common language spoken in Kenmore is English.
 Other important languages spoken here include Spanish and Chinese.